documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 The Mangue.io platform allows the user to create applications (Deployments) in two different ways: the simplified way that guides the user through the sequence of screens and the elaborated one that allows uploading a text file.
 Next, the description of the two formats of how to create applications (deployments).

-The first is simplified, it occurs when guiding the user using those screens as intermediate, that after all the filling and confirmation by the user, the informed data are converted in a file with ‘YAML syntax’, and this construction (practically with no errors) is used to generate the application.
+The first is simplified, it occurs when guiding the user using those screens as intermediate, that after all the filling and confirmation by the user, the informed data are converted in a file with “YAML syntax”, and this construction (practically with no errors) is used to generate the application.

 The objective of this first approach is to minimize the potential YAML syntax errors to a Kubernetes environment.
 The creation of code in YAML syntax, in the Kubernetes environment, demands a high degree of specialization and knowledge of the developer.
 The syntax, correct for the environment must have all the needed dependencies to generate the desired result in the correct form and ready for use in the Kubernetes environment (e.g.: an application/ Deployment).